 Students reflected in this category will have participated in a combination of the activities to meet the criteria.
-Students will have targeted career exploration through learning from guest speakers; professionals related to the CTE course; being connected with a professional with experience in the occupational field or career cluster to serve as a mentor; and/or, opportunities to visit and learn from on-the-job site tours to build an better understanding of the skills and abilities necessary to be successful in the career path.
-A Training Agreement is a planning component of this activity.
+Students will have targeted career exploration through learning from guest speakers; professionals related to the CTE course; being connected with a professional with experience in the occupational field or career cluster to serve as a mentor; and/or, opportunities to visit and learn from on-the-job site tours to build a better understanding of the skills and abilities necessary to be successful in the career path.